 A study of concentrated poverty and unemployment in the United States and policies to generate full employment and eliminate poverty.
-Prerequisite: ECON 103 and/or permission of the instructor.
+Prerequisite: ECON 101 or ECON 103 and/or permission of the instructor.
 Crosslisted as ECON 236.

 WMST 237.
 Ethnicity, Gender, and Identity in Antiquity.
 1 Credit.